aiven/devportal/docs/products/kafka/concepts/kafka-tiered-storage.rst

 Tiered storage offers multiple benefits, including:

-* **Scalability:** Tiered storage allows Aiven for Apache Kafka instances to scale almost infinitely with cloud solutions, eliminating concerns about storage limitations.
+* **Scalability:** With tiered storage in Aiven for Apache Kafka, storage and computing are effectively decoupled, enabling them to scale independently.
+This flexibility ensures that while the storage capacity can expand almost infinitely with cloud solutions, compute resources can also be adjusted based on demand, thus eliminating any concerns about storage or processing limitations.
-* **Cost efficiency:** By moving less frequently accessed data to cost-effective storage tiers, you can realize significant financial savings.
+* **Cost efficiency:**  By moving less frequently accessed data to a cost-effective storage tier, you can achieve significant financial savings.
 * **Operational speed:** With the bulk of data offloaded to remote storage, service rebalancing in Aiven for Apache Kafka becomes faster, making for a smoother operational experience.
 * **Infinite data retention:** With the scalability of cloud storage, you can achieve unlimited data retention, valuable for analytics and compliance.
 * **Transparency:** Even older Kafka clients can benefit from tiered storage without needing to be explicitly aware of it.